The Phantom of the Opera (1989 film): Plot

 After hearing of Harrison's murder, Christine meets Richard at a masquerade ball and begs him to take her away.
 She fears the Phantom and really loves Richard.
 Erik, disguised as Red Death, witnesses this exchange and becomes enraged.
 He decapitates Carlotta, causing mayhem, and kidnaps Christine.
-Hawkins, Richard, and the rat catcher (Yehuda Efroni), whom Destler has been bribing in the past, go quickly in pursuit.
+Hawkins, Richard, and the rat catcher, whom Destler has been bribing in the past, go quickly in pursuit.
 Back in the Phantom's lair, an enraged Destler attempts to rape Christine but hears the men approaching.
 He tells Christine she can never leave and locks her in the lair.
 Two policemen become lost in the sewers and are killed by Destler, including the rat catcher for betraying him.

 He returns to Christine, who asks him if he is going to kill her too.
 Destler replies, "This is either a wedding march or a funeral mass.
 You decide which."
 Richard and Inspector Hawkins burst in.
 After a brutal fight with the Phantom, Richard is stabbed, set aflame, and killed instantly.
 Christine sets the lair on fire by pushing over candelabras and attempts to kill Destler, but he grabs her hand and tries to lead her away with him.
 However, a wounded Hawkins manages to shoot Destler.
 Christine pushes another candle holder through a mirror, which sends her back to her own time.
 As she vanishes, she hears Destler's echoing voice screaming her name.

 Christine awakens back to the present-day in Manhattan and meets the opera's producer, Mr. Foster, who comforts her and offers her the leading part.
 They have drinks at his apartment, and Foster goes upstairs to change and finds a blemish on his face, revealing that Foster is really Destler from long ago.
 He prepares to change his facial skin with synthetic ones he keeps in a special lab.
 Meanwhile, downstairs, Christine discovers a copy of the Don Juan Triumphant music score.
 Foster/Destler enters, reveals his true identity to her, and lovingly kisses her lips.
 Christine pretends to accept him, then rips off his mask, stabs him, and escapes, taking his music.
 She tears it apart and lets it drop into a drain, whilst Foster/Destler is heard screaming.

 Christine passes by a street violin player on her way home, whom she gives some money to.
 The violinist starts playing the theme from Don Juan Triumphant.
 Christine looks back and reflects on the music for a while.
 Then, very resolutely, she turns around and continues on her way, wondering if Destler is really gone for good.